Salta

 Salta ([ˈsalta]) is the capital and largest city in the Argentine province of the same name.
-With a population of 618,375 according to the 2010 census, it is also the 7th most-populous city in Argentina.
+With a population of 627,704 according to the 2022 census, it is also the 7th most-populous city in Argentina.
 The city serves as the cultural and economic center of the Valle de Lerma Metropolitan Area (Spanish: Área Metropolitana del Valle de Lerma, AMVL), which is home to over 50.9% of the population of Salta Province and also includes the municipalities of La Caldera, Vaqueros, Campo Quijano, Rosario de Lerma, Cerrillos, La Merced and San Lorenzo.
 Salta is the seat of the Capital Department, the most populous department in the province.

 History

-Salta was founded on April 16, 1582, by the Spanish conquistador Hernando de Lerma, who intended the settlement to be an outpost between Lima, Peru, and Buenos Aires.
+Salta was founded on April 16, 1582, by the Spanish conquistador Hernando de Lerma, who intended the settlement to be an outpost between Lima, Peru and Buenos Aires.
 The origin of the name Salta is a matter of conjecture, with several theories being advanced to explain it.

-During the war of independence, the city became a commercial and military strategic point between Perú and the Argentine cities.
+During the war of independence, the city became a commercial and military strategic point between Peru and the Argentine cities.
 Between 1816 and 1821, the city was led by local military leader General Martín Miguel de Güemes, who under the command of General José de San Martín, defended the city and surrounding area from Spanish forces coming from further north.

 Salta emerged from the War of Independence politically in disarray and financially bankrupt, a condition that lingered throughout much of the 19th century.
-However, in the late 19th and early 20th centuries, the arrival of Italian, Spanish and Arab immigrants, particularly Syrians and Lebanese, revived trade and agriculture all over the area while further enhancing the city's multicultural flavor.
+However, in the late 19th and early 20th centuries, the arrival of Italian, Spanish, British, and Arab immigrants, particularly Syrians and Lebanese, revived trade and agriculture all over the area while further enhancing the city's multicultural flavor.